adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/04-transactions.md

 })
 ```

-In the above query, the `related('profile').create` method will automatically use the transaction object `trx` assigned to the user model.
+In the above query, the `related('profile').create` method will automatically use the transaction object assigned to the `User` model.